andrastantos/brew/docs/cpu/isa_details.rst

 Conditional Branch Type Handling
 --------------------------------

-Conditional branch operations use :ref:`standard type handling<std_type_handling>` to determine source types, but - for obvious reasons - doesn't care about the destination type.
+Conditional branch operations use :ref:`standard type handling<std_type_handling>` to determine source types, but - for obvious reasons - don't care about the destination type.